Stef-00012/simply-rjs/README.md

 # Description

-A node package made for `revolt.js`, go to the [Functions](https://github.com/Stef-00012/simply-rjs#functions) part for see all thr current features (it is still in developement so son't have alot function, in the future ii will add more :-))
+A node package for `revolt.js` made from [Stef#6705](https://discord.com/users/694986201739952229)/[Stef](https://app.revolt.chat/@01FEY7JBN0B1VG5D98BEBAE7KA), go to the [Functions](https://github.com/Stef-00012/simply-rjs#functions) part for see all the current features (it is still in developement so don't have alot function, in the future i will add more :-))

 # Install

 ```
-npm i Stef-00012/simply-rjs
+npm i simply-rjs
 ```

 ## Requirements